xhssme/xiaoha/FAQ_EN.md

+### 2019-02-25： The application server is out of order and is under repair.
+Sorry!

 ### XiaoHaVPN Free, simple, one - click connection, free access to the Internet.

 ##### XiaoHaVPN Completely free, with minimal advertising to maintain server overhead.The maintenance is not easy.
 Please forgive me if I can't satisfy you.
 Ha has done his best.